WoodWing/contentstation-print-editor-print/README.md

 # contentstation-print-editor-print
-This integration adds a option to the actions menu (top right) to print the plain text and metadata of the article
+This integration adds an option to the actions menu (top right) to print the plain text and metadata of the article

 ![Print in action](https://github.com/WoodWing/contentstation-print-editor-print/blob/master/Print%20Editor%20-%20Print.gif "Print in action")